Bonemeijer/SmartDump/README.md

 or html.
 For example: when you dump from the commandline, a plaintext output is used.
 But when you are debugging from a browser, an interactive HTML output is used.

-There is a main `SmartDump` class, which provides a friendly global interface to debug from anywhere in your code.
+There is a main `SmartDump` class, which provides a friendly global interface to debug a variable anywhere in your code.
 But don't worry, you can use and configure your own instances too.

 ```php
 \SmartDump\SmartDump::dump($variable);